core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In particular, each peer contributes by generating a fresh value R1 or R2, and providing it to the other peer.
 Furthermore, X1 and X2 are the values of the 'x' byte specified in the OSCORE option of the first and second KUDOS message, respectively.
 The byte string concatenation of the values, hereafter denoted as R1 \| R2, is used as input N, and the concatenation X1 \| X2 is used as input X by the updateCtx() function in order to derive the new OSCORE Security Context CTX\_NEW.
 As for any new OSCORE Security Context, the Sender Sequence Number and the replay window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).

 When setting the signaling bits in the 'x' byte of the OSCORE option the initiator must determine if it wants to keep ongoing observations by signaling that in the bit "Preserve Observations" 'b'.
-In the case that the 'b' bits are not equal in X1 and X2 initiator and recipient must behave as if the bit 'b' was set to 0.
-For steps to take depending on the value of this bit see {{preserving-observe-signaling}}.
+In the case that the 'b' bits are not equal in X1 and X2 initiator and recipient must behave as if the bit 'b' was set to 0, and all observations terminated.
+For steps to take if both initiator and recipient indicate to preserve observations, see {{preserving-observe}}.

 Additionally, when setting the signaling bits in the 'x' byte of the OSCORE option the initiator must determine if it wants to use the FS or no-FS mode of KUDOS by signaling that in the bit
 No Forward Secrecy" 'p'.
 In the case that the 'p' bits are not equal in X1 and X2 KUDOS execution will be terminated.
-For steps to take depending on the value of this bit see {{no-fs-signaling}}.
+For steps to take if initiator or responder indicates to use the no-FS mode, see {{no-fs-mode}}.

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, that peer MUST use CTX\_NEW to protect outgoing non KUDOS messages.